webqit/quantum-js/README.md

 Watching your console?
 Reactivity is still intact!

-The simple idea is that any part of your code written in quantum mode is able to *statically* reflect changes to state, in <del>fine-grained</del> *micro* details!
-And there are many different ways this can happen.
+The idea here is: having any piece of code stay sensitive to changes without any moving parts!
+Now, while that is that `<script quantum>` part of the page, there are many different ways to have that play out.
 Examples are [just ahead](#examples).

 This project pursues a futuristic, more efficient way to write reactive applocations *today*!
 And it occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!